OctopusDeploy/docs/docs/deployments/patterns/rollbacks/tomcat/index.md

 :::

 ## Simple Rollback Process
 While doing a rollback can be an operational exercise, the most typical reason for a rollback is something is wrong with the release and you need back out the changes.
-A bad release also needs to be [prevented from moving forward](/docs/releases/prevent-release-progression.md).
+A bad release should also be [prevented from moving forward](/docs/releases/prevent-release-progression.md).

 The updated deployment process for a simple rollback would look like this: